 Closing Schools Due to Air Quality

 Our school district will rely on the direction of the Santa Clara County Public Health Department (SCCPHD), the Bay Area Air Quality Management District (BAAQMD), and the Santa Clara County Office of Education (SCCOE) to determine the need for school closure.
-Should these two organizations recommend closure, SCUSD will close schools.
+Should these organizations recommend closure, SCUSD will close schools.
 While no universal Air Quality Index (AQI) measure exists above which schools should close, SCCPHD is clear that students are safer supervised at school than at home, potentially unsupervised.
 SCUSD will not rely on the closure of other area school districts, even those closest to ours, to determine the need to close schools.

 Site administrators are ready and available to answer any questions regarding air quality, school protocols, and safety.
 Your first step should be an email to your school site administration.
 For general questions, you may contact email@example.com.